Does Home Insurance Cover Slip-and-Fall Accidents?

 The Guest Files a Claim

-The injured guest or their attorney may file a claim by contacting your insurer directly or notifying you first.
-This starts the formal review of the incident under your homeowners policy.
+The injured guest or their attorney contacts your insurer directly or notifies you first.
+Either way, that starts the formal review under your homeowners policy.

 3. 3